DotanOr/DataCheQC/README.md

 # DataCheQC

-A Shiny app for pefroming pharmacometrics-related quality checks (PMX QC)
+A Shiny app for pefroming pharmacometrics-related quality checks (PMX QC).

+Read the paper associated with this project, published in [CPT: Pharmacometrics & Systems Pharmacology](https://doi.org/10.1002/psp4.13017).

 # Installation